BestTimesToVisit.com Logo

 Amman Citadel's Sunsets

 Watch the sun dip below the horizon, casting a golden glow over the ancient ruins of the Amman Citadel.
 The panoramic view of the city sprawling below is breathtaking, especially during the cooler months.
-Bring a picnic to enhance the experience and arrive an hour before sunset to secure a good spot.
+Bring a picnic for a truly memorable experience.

 Rainbow Street's Bohemian Vibes

-Wander along Rainbow Street, a vibrant hub of art galleries, cafes, and independent shops.
-Soak in the bohemian atmosphere, browsing unique handcrafted goods and enjoying delicious street food.
-Evenings are particularly lively, with live music often filling the air.
+Wander along Rainbow Street, a vibrant hub of art galleries, cafes, and boutiques.
+Soak in the bohemian atmosphere, browsing unique crafts and enjoying delicious street food.
+Evenings are particularly lively, with a buzz of activity and street musicians.

 Hidden Gems of Jabal al-Weibdeh

-Explore the charming, hilly neighborhood of Jabal al-Weibdeh, discovering hidden cafes tucked away in traditional houses and stumbling upon street art.
+Explore the charming, hilly neighborhood of Jabal al-Weibdeh, discovering hidden cafes tucked away in alleyways and stumbling upon stunning street art.
 This area offers a glimpse into Amman's artistic soul, far from the tourist crowds.
-Engage with local artists and enjoy a traditional Jordanian coffee.
+Engage with local artists and shop owners for a truly authentic experience.

 See all 8 things to do →